-F -ull-time F Part-time
+F -ull-time P art-time

 Bachelor of Arts or Science 12 semesters 24 semesters

 Associate Degree 6 semesters 12 semesters

-According to guidelines a student is ineligible for financial aid when it becomes mathematically impossible for him to complete his program within 150% of its length as an undergraduate program.
-An appeal could be possible in certain situations, please see the financial aid office for more information.
+According to guidelines, a student is ineligible for financial aid when it becomes mathematically impossible for him to complete his program within 150% of its length as an undergraduate program.
+An appeal could be possible in certain situations; please see the financial aid office for more information.

-Example: At the end of the semester, a student has attempted 160 credit hours of a maximum 180 credit hours allowed under max time frame but has 25 credit hours left to earn and complete the degree.
-The student is not meeting SAP due to exceeding the max time frame because he has more hours to earn than what is allowed to graduate within the maximum time frame.
+Example: At the end of the semester, a student has attempted 160 credit hours of a maximum of 180 credit hours allowed under the max time frame but has 25 credit hours left to earn and complete the degree.
+The student is not meeting SAP due to exceeding the maximum time frame because he has more hours to earn than what is allowed to graduate within the maximum time frame.
 This student is no longer eligible for aid at this checkpoint.

 Financial Aid Warning and Ineligibility.
-Students who do not meet the quantitative and/or qualitative standard have one semester financial aid warning in which they may receive financial aid.
+Students who do not meet the quantitative and/or qualitative standards have one-semester financial aid warning in which they may receive financial aid.
 Transfer students admitted on academic probation will automatically be placed on Financial Aid Warning.
 During the semester of warning, they must supersede the above standards to continue receiving federal financial aid.
-If they achieve these standards and meet academic standards, then they will be in "good standing" and their federal financial aid eligibility will continue.
-If, after a semester on financial aid warning a student does not meet these standards, federal financial aid will no longer be available (student becomes ineligible for federal financial aid).
-If a student becomes no longer eligible for federal financial aid, the student may continue to attend MACU but will not have financial aid available to them.
+If they achieve these and meet academic standards, they will be in "good standing," and their federal financial aid eligibility will continue.
+If, after a semester on financial aid warning, a student does not meet these standards, federal financial aid will no longer be available (the student becomes ineligible for federal financial aid).
+If a student becomes ineligible for federal financial aid, they may continue to attend MACU but will not have financial aid available.
 See Reinstatement Policy below.